Determining fluid-crystal phase boundaries for a binary hard-sphere mixture using direct-coexistence simulations: Results

 To determine the fluid-AB$_{2}$ phase boundary we considered direct coexistences for global packing fractions in the range $\eta^G\in[0.56, 0.59]$ and global compositions in the range $\chi^G\in[0.75, 0.85]$, for systems initially consisting of $N_X = 3600$ crystal particles.
 In all simulations the number of crystal unit cells in $x$- and $y$-direction was set to 10.
 We found that the behavior of the fluid-crystal interface was highly sensitive to the choice of crystal plane in contact with the fluid.
 Using an orientation where alternating particles layers lie parallel to the interface, see Figs.~\ref{fig:sturdyinterfaceAB2}a) and \ref{fig:sturdyinterfaceAB2}b), resulted in a crystal that only grew or melted in discrete layers.

-In Fig. \ref{fig:sturdyinterfaceAB2}c), we show the pressure and fluid composition at $\eta^G=0.585$ and $\chi^G = 0.8$.
-For each simulation, we also indicate the number of crystal layers present during the simulation.
+In Fig. \ref{fig:sturdyinterfaceAB2}c), we show the pressure and fluid composition at $\eta^G=0.585$ and $\chi^G = 0.8$ for a direct coexistence with this crystal orientation.
+In the figure, we also indicate the number of crystal layers present during each simulation.
 These figures reveal that the interface is indeed very stiff, with a very small interfacial width.
 Consequently, the simulation effectively only samples integer numbers of crystal layers, which strongly limits the system's ability to adapt the number of particles in the crystal phase as necessary to sample the equilibrium coexistence.
-This results in the stepwise behaviour of both $\beta P_{zz}\sigma_A^3$ and $\chi^F$ of Fig. \ref{fig:sturdyinterfaceAB2}a).
+This results in the stepwise behaviour of both $\beta P_{zz}\sigma_A^3$ and $\chi^F$ of Fig. \ref{fig:sturdyinterfaceAB2}c).

 As a way of addressing this issue, we found that rotating the crystal by $\pi/2$, such that the planes of alternating particles lie perpendicular to the interface (see Figs.~\ref{fig:sturdyinterfaceAB2}d) and \ref{fig:sturdyinterfaceAB2}e)), yielded a significantly less stiff interface.
 Fig. \ref{fig:sturdyinterfaceAB2}f) shows the pressure and fluid composition in a direct-coexistence simulation at $\eta^G=0.58$ and $\chi^G = 0.8$ with this crystal orientation.
 From the representative snapshot of this system, displayed in Fig. \ref{fig:sturdyinterfaceAB2}e), we can indeed observe that the interface is much wider.
 Hence, to calculate the fluid-AB$_2$ coexistence line, we use this orientation in all our simulations.
 In Fig. \ref{fig:phasediagramperphase}c) we plot the resulting phase boundary.
 Again we see that, compared to Ref. \onlinecite{eldridge1993entropy}, the boundary is shifted downward consistently.